Shri Amarnath Yatra: Second Batch of 3,865 Pilgrims Leaves Jammu Amid Tight Security

 Follow:

-Dusmanta Behera's pioneering experience of 26 years includes key roles at News Today Pvt Ltd, ETV Networks, Lok Sabha TV.
-Rajya Sabha TV, and Sansad TV.
-As an accredited Video Journalist for more than 15 years under MI&B, Government of India covered State Visits of Prime Minister and Vice President.
-Valuable Contributions include Series on "National Security" and Chamber Telecast.
-Key interest remains in Documentaries on Armed Forces and Travelogues.
+Founded in 2024, NewzVille has got some name and fame.
+With more than 28 years of long journalistic career, the Editor-in-Chief had remained in various key positions at News Today Pvt Ltd, ETV Networks, Lok Sabha TV, Rajya Sabha TV, and Sansad TV.
+As an accredited Video Journalist for more than 17 years under Ministry of Information &Broadasting, Government of India covered State Visits of Prime Minister and Vice President.
+With coverage spanning 2 General Elections and more than 18 Assembly Elections, notable work includes national security series, live chamber telecasts, and audience-favorite documentaries.
+Key interests remain in Documentaries on Armed Forces and Travelogues.

 Leave a comment